 Art Hotel Medellin: The Rooms

-There was a nice big tv with lots of options.
-The bathroom was fine but nothing outstanding.
+This hotel in Medellin had a nice big tv with lots of options.
+The bathroom at this Medellin hotel was fine but nothing outstanding.
 The towels were a little on the thin side – you know those typical white hotel towels?

 We had the classic room – the superior rooms did look like they took things up a notch or two There is no room service.

 Art Hotel Boutique Medellin: Service

-Wifi is free throughout the hotel and works well.
+There is free Wifi throughout the hotel and works well.
 They also have both a cinema and an art gallery although I had no need to use either.
-Same goes for the Meeting Rooms but nice to know there are 2 available!
+The same goes for the Meeting Rooms but nice to know there are 2 available.

 Other Boutique Adventurer Posts You Might Enjoy Reading:

-If you like my post Why Not Pin It?
+If you like this post Why Not Pin It?